 Shoes should absolutely be at the top of your list.
 It’s one of the harder purchases to make, because it’s such a personal thing and there are so many options to choose from.
 You can have a look at this guide on beginner rock climbing shoes from ExIceMaiden to get a solid understanding of quality climbing shoes.
 As one of the most important points of contact between you and the rock, you’ll want it to feel like you’re not wearing any shoes at all.

 If you are new to climbing, your feet might not be very strong, so bent or curved shoes might hurt to stand on; however, those features are great for more experienced climbers.
 A neutral rock climbing shoe is probably what you’ll want to go for if you’re a beginner.
 Choosing the wrong shoe can lead to some nasty stuff, such as bunions, ingrown nails, metatarsalgia, and even toe deformities.
+If you are already suffering from one of these such as bunion, learn how the Arthrex procedure can work for you so you can keep on climbing.

 Another key factor when choosing footwear is finding climbing shoes that are waterproof.
 No matter what time of year, or whether you’re wearing approach shoes or boots, it’s always best to go waterproof; you never know what you might have to trek through.